arielfaur/ionic-wizard/README.md

 ###ion-wizard-step
 This directive must be added to each ion-slide to define each step of the wizard.
 A condition can be added that will be evaluated before allowing the user to move forward.
-If the condition is not satisfied an event is triggered that can be used to display any information.
+If the condition is not satisfied the event **wizard:StepFailed** is triggered and can be captured to display any information.

 ```
 <ion-slide ion-wizard-step condition="user.LastName != undefined">...</ion-slide>